graphitical/vtp_lithophane/README.md

 * Image import and display
 * G-code generation for VTP lithophanes
 * 3D preview of the toolpath using PyVista
-* Configurable processing settings
+* UI configurable processing settings
 * (Planned) Color-coded toolpath for V*

 ## Requirements

-This project was developed and tested using Python 3.13.3.
+This project was developed and tested using Python 3.13.3 in Ubuntu 22.04 via WSLg.
-While it may work with other versions, compatibility is not guaranteed.
+While it may work with with other versions and systems, compatibility is not guaranteed.
 All other dependencies are captured in the `environment.yml` file.

 ## Installation